learn-co-curriculum/intro-to-js-and-jasmine/README.md

 # Intro to Jasmine and JavaScript

 ## Objectives
-1. Run Jasmine Tests
++ Run Jasmine Tests
++ Read Jasmine Tests
-2. Use Debugger to figure
++ Use Debugger to figure out bugs in code

 ## Jasmine